marksihor/laravel-filtering/README.md

 https://yoursite.com/path?deleted=1 // get only softDeleted records
-https://yoursite.com/path?withCount=relationName // get count of specified relation https://yoursite.com/path?has=relationName // get only records that has specified relations (1 or more)
+https://yoursite.com/path?withCount=relationName // get count of specified relation https://yoursite.com/path?has=relationName // get only records that has specified relations (1 or more) https://yoursite.com/path?column1=null&column2=notNull // for null and not null values
 ```

 As you can see you can combine parameters in the request (order of parameters is doesn't matter).